d-adamkiewicz/QEditorRViewer/readme.md

 -- 3 forms of displaying "name" column value
 SELECT name AS name1_25, name AS name2_15, name AS name3_60 FROM my_table;
 ```

+### TODO:

+* clean code, use "radium"

+* implement "display more/less rows" button instead of "display me more rows when hover on last row"

+* make "show left/right content of rows" buttons appear on the edges of the row clicked

+* use config file entries to point to table names that the app would treat as "categories", "active_category", "active", "sqls"

+* provide video presentation of how this work